Introduction

 -

 Include the final model in a table, showing the exact exon coordinates, size, percent identity with D. melanogaster, reading frame, phase of the donor and acceptor sites.
-While you should certainly include a dot plot and protein alignment from Gene Model Checker (GMC), a screenshot of the GMC checklist (i.e., green check marks) should not be shown if every test passes.
-Figures like this do not hold informational content that cannot simply be described in the text (i.e., "all tests passed in GMC") and is evident from the dot plot and protein alignments.
-However, you may include the GMC checklist as an image if it contains any warnings of errors (e.g., non-canonical splice donor).
-In all cases any warnings or errors must be discussed in the main text and presented along with the evidence you used to support these exceptions.
+While you should include a dot plot and protein alignment from Gene Model Checker, a screenshot of the Gene Model Checker checklist (i.e., green check marks) should not be shown if every test passes.
+Figures like this do not hold informational content that cannot simply be described in the text (i.e., “all tests passed in Gene Model Checker”) and is evident from the dot plot and protein alignments.
+However, you should include a discussion if the Gene Model Checker checklist contains any warnings or errors (e.g., non-canonical splice donor), along with the evidence you used to support these exceptions in your final model.
 Be sure to include a detailed justification in your report if the proposed gene model for your species differs substantially from the D. melanogaster orthologue.
 There will be differences — evolution happens!
-But you should be able to explain any substantial gaps in the dot plot, particularly large vertical or horizontal gaps (which correspond to large insertions or deletions compared to the D. melanogaster orthologue, respectively).
+But you should be able to explain any substantial gaps in the dot plot, particularly large vertical or horizontal gaps (which correspond to large insertions or deletions compared to the D. melanogaster orthologue, respectively) and discuss why your model is better than any alternatives.

 Repeats